-Disconnect the ignition coil from the spark plug, then connect the tester in between the coil and the plug.
+Disconnect the ignition coil, and connect the tester in between the coil and the plug.
 Now, rest it aside and crank your engine.

-Check if your plug is sparking.
+Check if your plug is sparking or not.
 If your plug is flashing with a small light, it is sparking.
 And if there is no fire at all, then your plug is not sparking.
-You can also check it by usinga screwdriver on the ignition coil.
+You can also check it by using a screwdriver on the ignition coil.

 Checking spark fire in clear view.
 Let’s watch a video-How it looks like?

-After long use, you will find dark soot over the plug made from carbon.
+After long use, you will locate dark soot over the plug made from carbon.
 It is better off to clean that up.

-The recommended way of cleaning a spark plug is wire brush to rub over it and to use plug cleaner spray, which is specifically made for cleaning of the ignition area.
+The recommended way of cleaning plugs is a wire brush to rub over them and use plug cleaner spray, which is specifically made for cleaning the ignition area.

-However, keep in mind that you should never use shot blaster or abrasives to clean spark plug, ever!
+However, keep in mind that you should never use shot blasters or abrasives to clean the plugs, ever!

-A regular lawn mower spark plug can serve you up to two years or more, depending on your usage.
-It is advisable that you clean the plug regularly to have it last longer.
+A regular lawn mower sparks plug can serve you up to two years, though it depends on usage.
+You should clean the plug regularly to have it last longer.

-Sometimes the engine may not work properly because of the dark clog or oil smeared over the plug.
-In this case, you don’t have to change the plug at all.
-Just clean it and reattach, your engine will work fine!
+Sometimes the engine may not work properly because of the oil-smeared over the plug.
+In this case, you don’t have to switch the plugs at all.
+Just clean it and reattach it, your engine will work fine!